-TL;DR: Your pricing model determines everything about your business: customer acquisition costs, retention rates, gross margin, and cash flow.
+Your pricing model determines everything about your business: customer acquisition costs, retention rates, gross margin, and cash flow.
 Per-user pricing is simple but limits expansion.
 Usage-based pricing aligns value with cost but creates revenue volatility.
 Tiered pricing maximizes revenue capture but requires more complex infrastructure.
-Each model creates different unit economics and growth trajectories.
-Most companies choose pricing based on what competitors do without understanding the financial implications.
-Smart companies choose pricing models that align with how they want to grow and how customers derive value.
+Each model creates different unit economics and growth trajectories, much like broader business model templates and their revenue mechanics shape a company’s financial strategy.
+Popular SaaS pricing models like per-user, tiered, and usage-based are widely adopted due to their simplicity, predictability, and ability to serve different customer needs.

 We review financial models from SaaS companies weekly.
 Founders obsess over whether to charge $49 or $79 monthly.
 Almost none think deeply about whether per-user, usage-based, or tiered pricing better aligns with their business model and growth strategy.